sealuzh/cwb-benchmarks/docs/OPENSTACK.md

 * [vagrant-openstack-provider](https://github.com/ggiamarchi/vagrant-openstack-provider)

-We previously also deployed CWB to Openstack.
+We have also deployed a CWB instance to OpenStack.